hmlendea/stellaris-ui-name-lists/README.md

 # About

-Mod that added dozens of new and detailed name lists to Stellaris.
+Mod that adds [dozens of new and detailed name lists](https://github.com/hmlendea/stellaris-ui-name-lists/wiki/Name-Lists) to Stellaris.

 # Installation